axelitama/power-off-options/README.md

 - **Turn Off Screen** — Instantly powers off the monitor.
 - **Hibernate** — Suspends the system to disk.

-These buttons are integrated into the GNOME system menu, making them easy to access without extra steps or commands.

 ![screenshot](resources/screenshot.png)

 ## Requirements